 By comparing the test results, you can see which version performs better.
 You can then use the better-performing version to improve your website, email, or other digital assets to achieve your desired outcome, such as more clicks or conversions.

-How to Do A/B Testing
+How to Implement A/B Testing using FigPii

 A/B testing can be used for a variety of purposes, and it’s a valuable tool for making data-driven decisions to improve your digital marketing efforts.